MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 The command-line arguments dropdown is shown following the Solutions Platforms dropdown on the Standard toolbar.
 There is an entry for C:\UE\LyraStarterGame\LyraStarterGame.uproject -fullscreen, and C:\UE\LyraStarterGame\LyraStarterGame.uproject -JsonDebugOutput.
 :::image-end:::

 To add command-line arguments, type them in the dropdown and press **Enter**.
 The arguments are saved in the order that you enter them and appear in the dropdown for future use.

 There's a limit of five command lines that you can add before the oldest one is removed to make room for a new one.

-The first argument when debugging an Unreal Engine project must be the path to the project, e.g. `C:\UE\LyraStarterGame\LyraStarterGame.uproject`.
+The first argument when debugging an Unreal Engine project that runs in the Unreal Engine editor must be the path to the project.
+For example: `C:\UE\LyraStarterGame\LyraStarterGame.uproject`.

-For more information about using the command-line arguments dropdown, see [Specify command-line arguments](../../../docs/debugger/specify-command-line-args.md).
+For more information about using the command-line arguments dropdown, see [Specify command-line arguments](/visualstudio/debugger/specify-command-line-args).

 ## Next steps